ABB: 2020s

 As of 2025, ABB planned to rebrand all of its residential electrical product lines acquired from GE with the ABB ReliaHome brand.

 In October 2025, ABB agreed to sell its industrial robotics business to Softbank Group in a $5.4 billion deal—preempting plans to spin the division off as its own company in 2026.
+The business has approximately 7,000 employees and with revenues in 2024 of $2.3 billion, it represented about 7 percent of ABB Group revenues.